Excerpt from “Between the World and Me,” by Ta-Nehisi Coates:

 “I was one wrong ticket from Vienna, Milan, or some Alpine village that no one I knew had ever heard of.
 It happened right then.
 The realization of being far gone, the fear, the unknowable possibilities, all of it -the horror, the wonder, the joy- fused into an erotic thrill… And at that moment I realized that those changes, with all the agony, awkwardness, and confusion were the defining fact of my life, and for the first time I knew not only that I really was alive, that I really was studying and observing, but that I had long been alive- even back in Baltimore.
 I had always been alive.”

 Lately, I’ve been crying a lot.
 Silently, in solitude.
-I find pockets in my day and space to release the spillage of tears that built up from small reminders of South America.
+I find pockets in my day and space to release the spillage of tears that build up from small reminders of South America.
 I constantly struggle with wanting to share everything with my loved ones and battle with fear of oversharing and borderline bragging.
 So I stay quiet.
 I quip about a few things here and there but not even I have encompassed the enormity of it all.

 I’m crying right now.
 There are a few things that trigger the bursting nostalgia.
 Music is the first one, a single chord floods my brain with flashes of the Andes, of an array of colors stitched on a Quechua woman’s skirts, contrasting her tough skin burnt by the sun and flustered by the wind.
 I hear otherworldly instruments and I recall the importance of Pachamama, of rituals millennia years old highlighting the importance of protecting our mother earth and following the age-old guidance of the sun.
 I remember how cheap it was to walk into a mercado, with all its fruits and vegetables bumpy and dirty, straight from the ground offered at a jaw-dropping price I got used to very quickly.